Precision measurements on $\delta_\text{CP}$ in MOMENT: Summary

 The CP precision in MOMENT has been previously studied in Refs.~\cite{Blennow:2015cmn} and \cite{Bakhti:2016prn}, where the simulated neutrino and antineutrino fluxes peak between 100...200~MeV.
 In the present work, the results are presented for a configuration where the beam is optimized for the second oscillation maximum.
 The beam fluxes described in this paper are also used in Refs.~\cite{Tang:2017qen} and \cite{Tang:2018rer}.
 We find that this setup leads to a greater resolution on $\delta_\text{CP}$.

-Altogether, we find that MOMENT has an excellent potential to constrain the $\delta_\text{CP}$ parameter value to 10$^\circ$ or better at 1$\,\sigma$ confidence level, when its data is analyzed together with those of the proposed superbeam experiments T2HK and DUNE.
+Altogether, we find that MOMENT has an excellent potential to constrain the $\delta_\text{CP}$ parameter value to about 10$^\circ$ or better at 1$\,\sigma$ confidence level, when its data is analyzed together with those of the proposed superbeam experiments T2HKK and DUNE.
 The same resolution can also be achieved in MOMENT alone by increasing its statistics by a factor of four.

 We conclude this work with the following remarks: \begin{itemize} \item Our simulation shows excellent precision in the measurement of $\delta_\text{CP}$ in MOMENT.
-With the proposed setup, the sensitivities in MOMENT are comparable with those of T2HK and greater than those of DUNE. \item For the current best-fit values, MOMENT can reach the approximate precision of 9.9$^\circ$ at 1$\,\sigma$ confidence level in normal ordering and 15.8$^\circ$ in inverted ordering, respectively. \item Many of the experimental parameters in MOMENT are still open for discussion.
+With the proposed setup, the sensitivities in MOMENT are comparable with those of T2HKK and T2HK and greater than those DUNE. \item For the current best-fit values, MOMENT can reach the approximate precision of 10.0$^\circ$ at 1$\,\sigma$ confidence level in normal ordering and 14.3$^\circ$ in inverted ordering, respectively. \item Many of the experimental parameters in MOMENT are still open for discussion.
 We have found that in the case of $\delta_\text{CP} =$ 270$^\circ$, the highest precision on $\delta_\text{CP}$ can be obtained when the experiment runs entirely in the $\mu^+$ mode. \item MOMENT can improve the $\delta_\text{CP}$ bounds from those of T2HK and DUNE significantly.
-When the three are analysed together, we find that MOMENT can improve $\delta_\text{CP}$ precision to 10$^\circ$ or better at 1$\,\sigma$ confidence level, regardless of the mass ordering or the true value of $\delta_\text{CP}$. \end{itemize}
+When the three are analysed together, we find that MOMENT can improve $\delta_\text{CP}$ precision to 11.8$^\circ$ or better at 1$\,\sigma$ confidence level, regardless of the mass ordering or the true value of $\delta_\text{CP}$.
+When T2HKK is considered instead of T2HK, the precision improves to 10.7$^\circ$, respectively. \end{itemize}